Baumert fulfills her dream of getting to play in the PAC-12

-TWIN FALLS, Idaho (KMVT/KSVT) The College of Southern Idaho's all-time digs leader is leaving the Magic Valley for La-La land.
+The College of Southern Idaho's all-time digs leader is leaving the Magic Valley for La-La land.

 Kylie Baumert has signed with the University of Southern California volleyball program.